 I am generally scared of the four-legged species; probably comes from my overprotective upbringing that always encouraged me to be ‘safe’!
 I also consider myself an anxious person who is never totally relaxed.
 I try a bit to change, but overall, I just accept these traits as a part of my nature, despite being told many a times that I should not worry too much and should learn to relax.
-So there I was eager, excited and nervous all at the same time in anticipation of my first experience with these graceful four legged creatures!

 Next on, I was introduced to a cute little pony and was asked to lead her back to the stables.
 I decided to give it a go.
 After talking to it and petting it for a bit I led it out of the field towards the stable and to my surprise she gently trotted with me!
 It was only after her companions took a particular route and I started taking her from another one, she stubbornly stood still and refused to budge!
 I looked at Monica helplessly and she told me you are the one leading her, and you have to show her who is the boss!
 I spoke to her gently but firmly and gave the rope a firm tug and she followed placing her full faith in me!